-3. Additionally, you say “sorry” even if someone else stumbled upon you!
+3. Additionally, you say “sorry” even if someone else stumbled upon you or bothered you!

 4. You can identify the difference between Greenwich and Green-which!
 Don’t get your knickers in a twist, you still can’t pronounce it; on the other hand, you may be able to finally pronounce Walthamstow which, surprisingly, has lots to offer – find out things to do in Walthamstow!

-7. And few steps off the bridge… Southbank , the Londoners’ river walk that can take either 20 minutes (from one tube station to the other) or over 3 hours- starting from London eye and ending just after Tower Bridge. (fancy to stay at Southbank?
+7. And few steps off the bridge… Southbank, the Londoners’ river walk that can take either 20 minutes (from one tube station to the other) or over 3 hours- starting from the London eye and ending just after Tower Bridge. (fancy to stay at Southbank?
 Check the most recent accommodation deals below!)

-8. If the 3-hour timeframe sounds too much for such a short-distance walk please consider the alleys, the historic paths, the hidden gems, the book bazaar, the train stations , the different bridges (Millennium being the newest addition) , Belfast that operates as a museum in nowadays, the unusual high buildings (triangled or curvy, I love them!) in between the Tower and the London Bridge (try to find the map here so you wont miss them!), the National Theatre, the Tate Modern & Shakespeare Museum and many more points of interests!
-The list in pretty much endless.
-In fact, I still discover new things every time I decide to do this walk!
+8. If the 3-hour timeframe sounds too much for such a short-distance walk please consider the alleys, the historic paths, the hidden gems, the book bazaar, the train stations, the different bridges (Millennium being the newest addition), Belfast that operates as a museum in nowadays, the unusual high buildings (triangled or curvy, I love them!) in between the Tower and the London Bridge (try to find the map here so you won’t miss them!), the National Theatre, the Tate Modern & Shakespeare Museum and many more points of interests!
+The list is pretty much endless.
+In fact, I still discover new things to do every time I decide to take a stroll here!

 9. «Drizzle» is different than «showers»!
-Well, I am taking about the weather!
+Well, I am talking about the weather- find the difference!

-10. You do not notice the lack of sun anymore as you used to.
+10. You do not notice the lack of sun anymore as you expected to do so.
 Strange!

 12. And definitely you don’t need wellies (boots) for this weather!
 Unless you fall for fashionable (?) items.

 13. By the way, the word «Boots» does not mean JUST «a pair of winter shoes» but it represents the British… sense for a pharmacy/ cosmetic store!
-Tourists, you can even find (cheap!) food here!
+Tourists can even find (affordable!) snacks/ food here- thank me later!

 14. Coffee break in a public toilet?
 You don’t deem it weird anymore!

-15. You have learnt how to queue.
-Doesn’t matter where you are coming from (I am Greek and we have absolutely no queuing skills!) in London you will perfection this skill, in tubes, buses, clubs, restaurants even cafes!
+15. You should have learned how to queue by now.
+Doesn’t matter where you are coming from (I am Greek and we have absolutely no queuing skills!) in London you will perfect this skill, in tubes, buses, clubs, restaurants even cafes!

-16. Hence, you know how to be proactive when it comes to book a table/ reserve a seat etc.
+16. Hence, you know how to be proactive when it comes to booking a table/ reserve a seat etc.

-17. Because you have already realised that “book in advance to avoid disappointment” is 100% accurate with a pinch of British sarcasm!
+17. Because you have already realized that “book in advance to avoid disappointment” is 100% accurate with a pinch of British sarcasm!

 18. So, you are not surprised when it is August and many “book your Xmas table now” signs are popping out of restaurants and bars.